 Fig.6.
 Cryostat internal layout for current design FIRSIM8.igs.
+Recent change (addition of a shutter on the top of the SPIRE box) would reduce the size of the flip mirror.

 The filter positions have been set to fit the cryostat design and the angles have been re-optimised for anti-ghosting.